 Quality of Care (QOC) in the first twelve months after entry of HIV CARE is associated with a higher mortality risk, according to US Department of Veterans Affairs in the online edition report of Clinic Infectious Diseases.
 Patients who received at least 80% of the recommended quality indicators (IQs) had 25% less likely to die during the follow-up period when compared to patients receiving less than 80% of IQs.
 Good results were seen in patients with alcohol or medication problems who received high levels of care.

-But a good quality of care was unable to overcome the death deficits associated with disease severity and comorbidities.
+But a good quality of care was unable to overcome the mortality deficits associated with disease severity and comorbidities.

 To answer these questions, investigations in the Cohort of the Veterans Aging Study cohort developed in a comparative study between risk of mortality in HIV-positive patients according to the quality of care provided in the first twelve months after entering the HIV CARE.

 Patients who entered between 2002 and 2008 were recruited for the study.
 Nine quality care indicators were assessed:

 - Reception of antiretroviral therapy (ART).

-- The prophylaxis against pneumocystis is justified by the low CD4 count.
+- Prophylaxis against pneumocystosis is justified by the low CD4 count.

-- Prophylaxis against MAC (mico Bacterium Avyum Complex) is justified by the low CD4 count.
+- Prophylaxis against MAC (Mycobacterium Avyum Complex) is justified by the low CD4 count.

 - Annual flu vaccine.

 - Periodic testing for blood lipids.

-- Continuous monitoring for hepatitis C virus (HCV) co-infection.
+- Continuous monitoring for hepatitis C virus (HCV) co-infections.

 - Monitoring of CD4 count.

-Data were also collected from drug use, and comorbid alcohol.
+Data were also collected from drug, alcohol, and comorbid use.

 .
 Patients were followed up until 2014.

-The researchers compared the risk of death among individuals who received 80% or more of the quality of care indicators in the first twelve months of care and individuals who do not get this standard of care.
+The researchers compared the risk of mortality among individuals who received 80% or more of the quality of care indicators in the first twelve months of care and individuals who did not receive this standard of care.

 A total of 3038 patients were recruited for the study.
-Most are male (98%) and blacks (67%).
-Middle Ages registration was 49 years.
-Alcohol abuse was present in 28% of patients and 26% reported using psychotropic substance; 11% reported problems of drugs and alcohol.
+Most are male (98%) and black (67%).
+Middle Ages the subscription was 49 years.
+Alcohol abuse was present in 28% of patients and 26% reported use of psychotropic substance; 11% reported drug and alcohol problems.

-About 70% of patients received 80% or more of care indicators in the first year.
+About 70% of the patients received 80% or more of the care indicators in the first year.